rangsimanketkaew/rangsimanketkaew.github.io/_posts/2023-04-20-how-I-learned-to-ski-in-3-days.md

 - Carving (curved turn)

 <p style="text-indent: 40px">
-A list above here I extract from videos I watched, sorted it based on my experiences I develop, mistakes I made, and by figuring it out myself.
-I am 100% sure that it is not 100% correct way to learn ski compared to the lessons taught in ski school, but it could help me able to ski and have a lot of fun with this sport.
-At least, what I can tell you is that I have proven that it works!
-And, I also do believe that you can do it as well!
+The list here was extracted from videos I watched, sorted it based on my experiences that I developed, mistakes I made.
+I am 100% sure that it is not 100% correct to learn ski compared to lessons taught by a ski instructor, but it could help me able to ski and have a lot of fun with this sport.
+At least, what I can tell you is that I have proven that it works, and I also do believe that you can do it as well!
 </p>

 <p style="text-indent: 40px">
 Right now it is like the boot is on the other foot.
 Everything has changed.
-Me who in the past never like skiing now completely change to a new me who keeps asking and convincing my friends to ski with me every week.
-With skis I can go as fast as I want (as long as not hurt other people or break my legs) which makes me feel like I have freedom to do whatever I want.
+Me who in the past never like skiing had completely changed to a new me who keeps asking and convincing my friends to ski with me every week.
+With skis I can go as fast as I want (as long as I am not hurting other people or break my legs) which makes me feel like I have freedom to do whatever I want.
 </p>

 Last but not least, one more important thing is positive thinking.
 You have to keep telling youself that "I Can Do It"!